Common injuries in cricket: Shoulder

-Shoulder injuries to cricketers are most often a result of fielding.
+Shoulder injuries to cricketers are most often a result of fielding, and occasionally bowling.
 Overuse of the shoulder when throwing repeatedly during fielding in a cricket game can lead to problems such as tendinitis in the biceps, a tear of the supraspinatus tendon, or even degenerative changes to the rotator cuff which could result in surgery to fix the tear.
 Impingement, a syndrome that occurs when the rotator cuff muscles are inflamed or irritated, is a major injury risk that can develop amongst bowlers.
 A 2001–2002 study focused on identifying a workload threshold that would avoid an increased risk of shoulder injuries.
 The study found that bowlers who produced an average of 123–188 deliveries per week were less likely to face injury whereas bowlers who averaged below 123 deliveries or above 188 deliveries per week were at a greater risk of causing injury.

 Elbow

-Injuries to the elbow are predominantly a result of poor techniques when both batting and bowling.
+Injuries to the elbow are a result of repetitive use and occasionally poor techniques when both batting and bowling.
 Having a poor technique causes excess strain on the joint resulting in inflammation of the tendons surrounding the elbow.
 The inflammation can be treated through physiotherapy and rehabilitation to reduce the inflammation and strengthen the imbalance in the forearm.